-Keep reading to learn more about what exactly circuit training is, what it can do for you, and how to design the perfect circuit training workout.
+Please keep reading to learn more about what exactly circuit training is, what it can do for you, and how to design the perfect circuit training workout.

 What is circuit training?

-For example, do 30 seconds of work and then make an active recovery for another 30 seconds before you move onto the next exercise.
+For example, do 30 seconds of work and then make an active recovery for another 30 seconds before moving onto the next exercise.
 And by active recovery, I mean making lower-intensity moves, like jogging in place or pretending you’re jumping rope, to help you catch your breath without completely stopping.

-The beauty of circuit training is that it targets different muscle groups, working both agonist and antagonist muscles (aka muscles that work in pairs).
+The beauty of circuit training targets different muscle groups, working both agonist and antagonist muscles (aka muscles that work in pairs).
 So while one muscle contracts, the other one relaxes.
 For example, in a bicep curl, you’re contracting your biceps while your triceps relax.
 The opposite happens when you do a triceps press.

 In general, the more exercises you have, the ‘easier’ the workout is since you will be working different muscle groups compared with just two exercises back-to-back that would fatigue those muscle groups pretty quickly.

 What’s also great about circuit training is that you can combine cardio with strength.
 For example, you can do bicep curls and then mountain climbers.
-Changing up the intensity and the muscle group you’re working will prevent you from getting tired fast.
+Changing up the intensity and the muscle group you’re working on will prevent you from getting tired fast.

 The benefits of circuit training

 When people think of strength training, they often think only about how heavy they can lift, but having muscular endurance means you can perform exercises for an extended time.
-Circuit training helps with building muscular endurance because there aren’t any rests between exercises; you go from one move to the next.
+Circuit training helps build muscular endurance because there aren’t any rests between exercises; you go from one move to the next.
 This form of training also conditions your body to use oxygen more efficiently, so you build the stamina to go harder, longer.